 - 1. Exhibitor may enter one exhibit per class. - 2.
-Entries are entered from 8a.m. to noon, first day of the Anderson County Fair. - 3.
+Entries are entered from 2 p.m. to 6 p.m., first day of the Anderson County Fair. - 3.
 Photos must be taken during the last year and never shown at the Anderson County Fair. - 4.
 Black and white and/or color photos will be accepted in all classes. - 5.
-Photography enlargements must be no larger than 8x10-inches and no smaller than 7x9 inches

-Photos are to be mounted on $11x12 \frac{1}{2}$ -inch studio mat (available from the Extension Office for a small fee), or heavy poster board.
+Photography enlargements must be no larger than 8"x 10" and no smaller than 7"x 9".
+Photos are to be mounted on 11"x 121⁄2" studio mat (available from the Extension Office for a small fee), or heavy poster board.
 Photos should not be framed.
 Trim all white from photo edge.

-Photos are to be mounted across the 11 inches dimension of an 11x12 \frac{1}{2}-inch photo matte from the Extension Office.
-The top edge of the photo must be 1-inch down from the top of the photo matte.
-Sides of the enlargement photo should be equal distance from the edges of the photo matte.
+Photos are to be mounted across the 11" dimension of an 11" x 121⁄2" photo mat from the Extension Office.
+The top edge of the photo must be 1" down from the top of the photo mat.
+Sides of the enlargement photo should be equal distance from the edges of the photo mat.

 Remove white border from enlargement prints.
 A permanent mount should be made by using photographic adhesive available at the Extension Office.
-See illustration below:
+See illustration.

+6. Exhibitor's name, address, and phone number must be written on the back of the heavy poster board or mat.
+No lettering on the front of the photo.